Olive Anstey

+Life

 Born at Fremantle to sawmill benchman Terence Edwin Anstey and Eva Annie, née Donovan, Olive and her family moved to Sydney when she was eighteen months old.
 She moved back to Western Australia in 1934, learning shorthand and typing at Perth Technical College before starting work at a box factory in 1935 at the age of 15 (continuing her studies at night).
 She began training to be a nurse at the Royal Perth Hospital in 1941, despite the disapproval of her family who viewed nursing as "servitude".
 Passing her final examinations in 1944, she won election to the local council of the Australasian Trained Nurses Association.
 She campaigned in 1946 for better pay and conditions before returning to Sydney to study midwifery, running a small private hospital from 1947.
 She was honorary founding secretary of the New South Wales College of Nursing in 1949 before moving to South Australia as a community health nurse.

 Anstey returned to Perth in 1953 to work at the Perth Chest Clinic, and was appointed matron of the new Perth Chest Hospital in May 1958 after studying nursing administration at the College of Nursing, Australia, in Melbourne.
 The hospital was renamed the Sir Charles Gairdner Hospital and Anstey extended its responsibilities into community health.
 In 1958 she was elected councillor of the Royal Australian Nursing Federation (RANF)'s Western Australian branch, of which she would serve as president from 1962 to 1966.
 She was on the council of the College of Nursing, Australia, from 1964 to 1971 and federal president of the RANF from 1971 to 1975.
 From 1977 to 1981 she was president of the International Council of Nurses.